 What Is My Love Language?
 A Simple 5-Minute Test

-The love languages are a popular theory for helping people in relationships understand each other's needs and how they differ from each other.
+The love languages are a popular theory, first developed by Gary Chapman, Ph.D., for helping people in relationships understand each other's needs and how they differ from each other.
 But how do you know what your love language is?
-Here's our helpful guide—plus a simple love language test to help you find the answer in minutes.
+Here's our helpful guide based on The Five Love Languages book—plus a simple test to help you learn how you give and receive love.

 What are the five love languages?